 Simmering a flavorful sauce for 2+ hours provides a delicious foundation for your lasagna.
 Using crushed tomatoes makes for a nice sauce consistency.

 The addition of cooked sausage or ground beef adds that umami, or layer of meaty flavor.

 Use either shredded or sliced mozzarella for the cheesy component.
 This time, I used shredded.

 My preference is whole milk ricotta.
 It’s difficult to spread over the sauce, so I disperse spoonfuls of ricotta over the sauce.

 Bake with greased or non-stick foil covering the lasagna.
-At the end of the baking time, remove the foil and broil for a couple minutes or let the heat of the oven brown the cheese a bit, if desired.
+At the end of the baking time, remove the foil and broil for a couple of minutes or let the heat of the oven brown the cheese a bit if desired.

 PRO-Tip: For a meatless lasagna, or a Lasagna with Spinach, eliminate the sausage.
 Then mix the ricotta with a defrosted, squeezed dry 9-ounce box of frozen chopped spinach along with an egg, 1/4 cup grated Parmesan, 1 teaspoon dried basil, 1/2 teaspoon salt and 1/4 teaspoon freshly ground black pepper.
 Layer this mixture in place of the plain ricotta.